getporter/packages/README.md

 # Porter Packages

-This repository contains package listings for mixins and plugins available for Porter.
+This repository contains package listings for mixins and plugins available for Porter, including those created by the community.
 The lists are consumed by the [Porter CLI](https://porter.sh/install) when returning results for `porter mixins search` and `porter plugins search`.

+Anyone can create a mixin and list it on Porters search listings.
+We will lightly vet that the listing works, however the Porter Authors and Project are not responsible for these packages and make no assurances.

 ## Add a package listing